Sap4Sec/debugtuner/README.md

 The compilation flags, if not explicited in the build script, should be extracted from the build configurations in the repository of the selected program.
 At the moment, our parser requires this manual step to work correctly since it compiles the single C file to be analyzed and pre-processing variables provided via command line can change the shape of the parser AST.

+### Test Multiple Compiler Versions

+DebugTuner supports testing with multiple compiler versions, whether they are installed system-wide or built from source.
+If a different compiler version is installed on the system, simply add the following flag to the DebugTuner commands described in the [instructions](#how-to-run): `--cc-version <version>`.
+If the compiler was built from source but not installed, include an additional argument specifying the path to the build directory that contains the compiler binary: `--compiler-path <path>`.

+> **Note:** For older Clang versions, the [disabled-opts.patch](misc/disable-opts.patch) file may need to be updated.
+For newer versions, this patch is likely unnecessary, as the flag has already been merged upstream.

-### Results Reproduction: Dataset Availability
+## Results Reproduction: Dataset Availability

 To reproduce the results obtained in the paper regarding both debug information quality and performance, we provide both the [minimized corpus](eval-dataset/dt-corpus-min.tar.gz) used and the exact [performance testing scripts](eval-dataset/perf-scripts) used for the paper evaluation.

+## Troubleshooting

-### Troubleshooting
+### Docker Image Build

-We are aware of an issues sometimes occurring while building the docker image.
+We are aware of an issue sometimes occurring while building the docker image.
 Due to the large size of the gcc and LLVM repositories, it may hang if connection is unstable.
 Restarting the build process upon error should solve the issue.

+### Debug Traces Extraction

+Thanks to reviewers, we are aware of an issue sometimes occurring while running the debugger for debug traces extraction with multiple cores.
+Unfortunately, we were not able to successfully reproduce the error on our machines, but running the pipeline using less cores, or more drastically a single one, should avoid any issue.

+### Logs Inspection

+If errors continue to occur during DebugTuner execution, check the contents of the [dt-log]() directory.
+It contains a log file for each stage executed on every tested program.
+Each log file follows the naming format: `<stage-name>-<compiler>-<timestamp>.log`.

+For more detailed output, you can add the --debug option to the command.
+This causes each stage to print additional diagnostic information that may help with troubleshooting.